Rowland Baring, 2nd Earl of Cromer: Personal life

+Lord Cromer died in London on 13 May 1953.
+His widow, then the dowager Lady Cromer, died on 5 November 1961.

 Media depictions

 In the 2005 film Mrs Henderson Presents, Cromer is portrayed by actor Christopher Guest.
-In the Downton Abbey 2013 Christmas Special, he is portrayed by the series' historical consultant, Alastair Bruce.
+In the Downton Abbey 2013 Christmas Special, he is portrayed, wearing Order of the Garter insignia despite not having been a Knight Companion of the Order of the Garter, by the series' historical consultant, Alastair Bruce.